Josh Kerr and Jakob Ingebrigtsen ignite epic rivalry ahead of ‘race for the ages’

 The Olympics before the athletics begins is a little like a feast without its main course: the abundance of choice is tantalising at first, but when the centrepiece is introduced it can be difficult to look anywhere else.

-And while the Stade de France and its brand new purple track will host the blockbuster men’s and women’s 100m finals over the weekend, it’s another event that has been dubbed a “race for the ages” by World Athletics president Seb Coe.
-The clash of reigning Olympic champion Jakob Ingebrigtsen and Great Britain’s current world champion Josh Kerr in the final of the men’s 1500m is one of the most highly anticipated of Paris 2024.
-The opening session of the athletics on Friday morning offered a tantalising glimpse at what lies ahead.
+And while the Stade de France and its brand new purple track staged the blockbuster, electrifying 100m finals over the weekend, it’s another event that has been dubbed a “race for the ages” by World Athletics president Seb Coe.
+The clash of reigning Olympic champion Jakob Ingebrigtsen and Great Britain’s current world champion Josh Kerr in the final of the men’s 1500m tonight is one of the most highly anticipated of Paris 2024.

 The 26-year-old Kerr shrugged off the comment after setting a 3:35.83 in heats in what was his first 1500m race this year, noting that the Norwegian had chosen to overlook their last meeting in the mile race at Eugene in May.
 “We ran against each other earlier this year, and we saw how it went,” he said.